 In Kentish Cake and Slice of History, I featured two recipe books Evelyn used throughout her married life.
 The All-Electric Cookery Book Fourth Edition (1949) was one of them.
 Section 6 of the All-Electric Cookery Book is devoted to “Puddings, Baked and Steamed”.
 Notably, the list of puddings is extensive.
 This suggests to me that the humble pudding played an important role in the culinary habits of ordinary Australians at that time (mid-20th century).

 Evelyn made many of the puddings listed here and others as well.
 She collected recipes and was always keen to experiment with new ideas.

-There are three main methods of cooking puddings.
+There are three main methods for cooking puddings.

 The cake-like mixture is poured into a greased basin, which is placed uncovered in a saucepan partially filled with water.
 The water is brought to the boil, the lid placed on the saucepan and the temperature lowered so that the water continues to boil gently throughout the cooking time.
 My mother’s favourite steamed puddings included Fail-Me-Never Steamed Pudding, Date Pudding and Golden Syrup Sponge Pudding.
 She always served these puddings hot with warm custard.